Last updated on August 15th, 2026 at 11:09 am

 A convertible note agreement is the contract for a short-term loan that converts into equity when a defined event occurs, usually a qualified priced round.
 Until conversion, it is debt.
 After conversion, it is equity.
 The agreement governs every economic and risk consequence in between, including how much equity the investor receives and what happens if conversion never triggers.

-As one founder-focused explainer on convertible notes sets out, the instrument typically includes a valuation cap, a discount rate, an interest rate, and a maturity date, and each of those does specific work in the drafting.
+The instrument typically includes a valuation cap, a discount rate, an interest rate, and a maturity date, and each of those does specific work in the drafting.
 The differences between a convertible note and a SAFE matter at the drafting stage too, so if you are still weighing the two, our piece on how a SAFE and a convertible note compare is worth reading first.

 The agreement reads short.
 It behaves long.
 That is the gap that catches founders out.

-A convertible note defers the hard question (what is the company worth) to a future event.
+A convertible note defers the hard question, what is the company worth, to a future event.
 It does not defer the consequences of the terms you wrote down today.
 The interest compounds whether you are paying attention or not.
 The maturity date arrives whether or not your fundraise is on schedule.
 The valuation cap locks in the upper bound of your dilution before you have any idea what the priced round will look like.

 A well-drafted note gives you room.
 A poorly drafted one closes options you did not realise you needed.
 The mechanics of this are similar to what we covered in our SAFE note review guide, but a convertible note carries something a SAFE does not: a hard maturity date with debt consequences.
 That changes the drafting calculus in important ways.